torbendury/torbendury.github.io/_posts/2021-11-21-b-how-to-configure-nginx-as-a-loadbalancer.md

 ### UDP Load Balancing

 Let's get to the last kind of load balancing that NGINX provides us out-of-the-box: UDP load balancing.
-Take a simple use case: You have several NTP (Network Time Protocol) servers which keep your applications in time sync.
+Take a use case: You have several NTP (Network Time Protocol) servers which keep your applications in time sync.
 Your apps periodically check for the time to ensure that everything is in sync.
 You need to provide a high available backend for NTP.

 Take the following example: